movidius/ncsdk/docs/c_api/mvncGetResult.md

 .
 .
     //
-    // Open NCS device and set deviceHandle to the valid handle
+    // Open NCS device and set deviceHandle to the valid handle.
     //

     //
-    // Read graph from disk and call mvncAllocateGraph to set graphHandle appropriately
+    // Read graph from disk and call mvncAllocateGraph to set graphHandle appropriately.
     //

     //
     // Load an image.png from disk and preprocess it to match network
-    // requirements so that imageBufFp16 list to 16 bit floats
+    // requirements so that imageBufFp16 list to 16-bit floats.
     //

-    // start the inference with call to mvncLoadTensor() retCode = mvncLoadTensor(graphHandle, imageBufFp16, lenBufFp16, NULL);
+    // Start the inference with call to mvncLoadTensor(). retCode = mvncLoadTensor(graphHandle, imageBufFp16, lenBufFp16, NULL);
     if (retCode == MVNC_OK)
-    {   // the inference has been started, now call mvncGetResult() for the
+    {   // The inference has been started, now call mvncGetResult() for the
-        // inference result
+        // inference result.
         printf("Successfully loaded the tensor for image %s\n", "image.png");

         void* resultData16;